Zzzlaya/chatik/README.md

 [See what app's UI looks like on Wiki](https://github.com/Zzzlaya/chatik/wiki)

 ## How to use

+**Note:** You need to have Redis to run this app.
+If you don't have one, please [quickly install Redis in 4 steps](http://redis.io/download#installation).

 1. Clone the repo: `git clone git@github.com:Zzzlaya/chatik.git`

 2. Go into the app folder: `cd chatik`